lit/lit.dev/packages/lit-dev-content/site/docs/templates/directives.md

 Explore `styleMap` more in the [playground](/playground/#sample=examples/directive-style-map).

+## Loops and conditionals

-## repeat
+### repeat

-Renders values from an iterable into the DOM, with optional keying.
+Renders values from an iterable into the DOM, with optional keying to enable data diffing and DOM stability.

 <table>
 <thead><tr><th></th><th></th></tr></thead>